SMC242/uni-notes/team-projects/PSD/Tech Choices.md

 ## TypeScript

 TypeScript is a super-set of JavaScript that is transpiled to JavaScript.
 It adds a type system and some features such as decorators.
 It has very good type-inference, meaning that you often write types once and let them propagate through your program.
-It helps you to write self-documenting code and catch null pointer exceptions easily.
+It helps you to write self-documenting code and type errors at compile-time.
 It also aids refactoring by not allowing you to compile until your program is sane

 Learning curve: 3/5
 - Since it's a super-set of JavaScript, it can be gradually adopted